redis/redis-doc/topics/modules-api-ref.md

 * **cmdname**: The Redis command to call.
 * **fmt**: A format specifier string for the command's arguments.
-Each of the arguments should be specified by a valid type specification: b    The argument is a buffer and is immediately followed by another argument that is the buffer's length. c    The argument is a pointer to a plain C string (null-terminated). l    The argument is long long integer. s    The argument is a RedisModuleString. v    The argument(s) is a vector of RedisModuleString.
+Each of the arguments should be specified by a valid type specification:

+  * b: The argument is a buffer and is immediately followed by another argument that is the buffer's length.
+  * c: The argument is a pointer to a plain C string (null-terminated).
+  * l: The argument is long long integer.
+  * s: The argument is a `RedisModuleString`.
+  * v: The argument(s) is a vector of `RedisModuleString`.

   The format specifier can also include modifiers:

-  !
-Sends the Redis command and its arguments to replicas and AOF.
+  * !: Sends the Redis command and its arguments to replicas and AOF.
-  A    Suppress AOF propagation, send only to replicas (requires `!`).
+  * A: Suppress AOF propagation, send only to replicas (requires `!`).
-  R    Suppress replicas propagation, send only to AOF (requires `!`).
+  * R: Suppress replicas propagation, send only to AOF (requires `!`).
 * **...**: The actual arguments to the Redis command.

-On success a RedisModuleCallReply object is returned, otherwise NULL is returned and errno is set to the following values:
+On success a `RedisModuleCallReply` object is returned, otherwise NULL is returned and errno is set to the following values:

-EBADF: wrong format specifier.
+* EBADF: wrong format specifier.
-EINVAL: wrong command arity.
+* EINVAL: wrong command arity.
-ENOENT: command does not exist.
+* ENOENT: command does not exist.
-EPERM:  operation in Cluster instance with key in non local slot.
+* EPERM: operation in Cluster instance with key in non local slot.
-EROFS:  operation in Cluster instance when a write command is sent
-        in a readonly state.
+* EROFS: operation in Cluster instance when a write command is sent in a readonly state.
-ENETDOWN: operation in Cluster instance when cluster is down.
+* ENETDOWN: operation in Cluster instance when cluster is down.

 Example code fragment: